Nilsty/robotframework-terraformlibrary/docs/README.md

 # Terraform Library for Robot Framework

-TerraformLibrary is a wrapper for the Hashicorp Terraform CLI
+The TerraformLibrary is a wrapper for the Hashicorp Terraform CLI

+With the integration of Terraform into Robot Framework, inputs can be passed from tests to terraform executions and outputs from terraform script can be used in robot tests.
+Commands like ``terraform init``, ``plan``, ``apply`` and ``destroy`` can be used with any terraform script.

 https://developer.hashicorp.com/terraform/cli